Search

 First, many Labrador diarrhea cases are mild and resolve within 24 hours.
 For these cases, home treatment and care can successfully resolve Labrador runny poop issues.

 Second, dog owners often run to give over-the-counter diarrhea drugs to their dogs.
 Usually, these drugs are meant for the treatment of diarrhea in humans.
-Drugs like Imodium and Pepto Bismol indicated for treating diarrhea in humans should never be used with your dog unless prescribed by a veterinarian.

-For these reasons, the best approach is to consult a vet if your Labrador has diarrhea going on for more than 24 hours.
-Your vet may do the following to treat your Labrador’s diarrhea:
+For these reasons, the best approach is to consult a vet if your Labrador has diarrhea for more than 24 hours.

 Check Your Labrador’s Health History